popovicn/pygrouplib/README.md

   - **ignore_list** - List of patterns to ignore when calculating text similarity.
 For example, with `ignore_list=['\\d']`, *'word123'* and *'123word45'* are considered equal.
   - **key** - Function of one argument that is used to extract comparison key from each element in iterable (for example, `key=str.lower`).
 The default value is None (compare the elements directly).
 - Returns a list of entities grouped into lists.
+#### levenshtein_distance()
+- Calculates Leveshtein distance between two strings.
+Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions, or substitutions) required to change one word into the other.
+Comparison is case sensitive.
+- Arguments:
+  - **s1**, **s2** - Strings to be compared.
+Leading and trailing spaces are ignored.
+  - **ignore_list** - List of patterns to be ignored when comparing strings.
+For example, with `ignore_list=['\\d']`, distance between *'word123'* and *'123word45'* is 0.
+Default value is empty list.